10 Mistakes You Might Be Making with Sweet Potatoes

 Not eating the skins

 A lot of people wonder if sweet potato skins are edible.
 They are, and you should definitely be eating them!
 Keeping the skin on concentrates the sweet potato’s nutrients, and it also helps the insides stay moist as the potato cooks.
-Sweet potatoes are just one of fall’s superfoods—here are the other fall superfoods you should be eating.

 Storing cut sweet potatoes without water